The Cleansing Guide: Avoiding Breakouts (and Getting Skin Glowing)

 Because although it’s tempting to reach for something high foaming or very astringent to get skin feeling really clean, harsh cleansers can do too good a job and at removing oil and actually remove those which make up skin’s protective barrier.
 This in turn can cause inflammation and skin to over produce oil- both major causes of breakouts.

-Containing aloe leaf juice powder, it also helps to calm redness at the same time as removing makeup, dirt and oil.
+Containing aloe leaf juice powder, it also helps to calm redness at the same time as removing makeup, dirt and oil; and I think combination skin types in particular will benefit.
+For my full thoughts on Dr Sam’s Flawless Cleanser, browse my review here.

 For active breakouts though, and for brightening, another favourite is Boscia’s Detoxifying Black Charcoal Cleanser, a gently-foaming, self-heating gel cleanser which really helps to get my skin back on track if I ever have a breakout.

-Containing charcoal to control oil product, as well as vitamin C to gently exfoliate and brighten skin, this one is on my permanent rebuy list for its abilites to tackle problem skin quickly while still being somehow gentle enough to use every day (even when I’m sensitive).
+Containing charcoal to control oil product, as well as vitamin C to gently exfoliate and brighten skin, this one is on my permanent re-buy list for its abilities to tackle problem skin quickly while still being somehow gentle enough to use every day (even when I’m sensitive).

 Finally, when I had cystic acne a couple of years ago there was one cleanser in particular that really helped to clear it up; the Cor Silver Soap*.